Celebrating 50 Plus Years of Service

-Over the next few years the Foundation raised over $400,000 through direct mail campaigns, individual contributions both large and small, bake sales, and lots of hard work.
+The Museuem.
+Over the next few years, the Foundation raised over $400,000 through direct mail campaigns, individual contributions both large and small, bake sales, and lots of hard work.
 The doors of the WAC Museum were opened in May 1977 in colorful dedication ceremonies.
-The building, located in the heart of the Women’s Army Corps Center, was donated to the U.S. Government, and became the official WAC Museum.
-For twenty years the WAC Foundation continued to support the Museum’s exhibits and collections, establishing a memorial program, and adding a new wing in 1986.
+The building, located in the heart of the Women’s Army Corps Center, Fort McClellen was donated to the U.S. Government and became the official WAC Museum.
+For twenty years the WAC Foundation continued to support the museum’s exhibits and collections, establishing a memorial program, and adding a new wing in 1986.

-When the decision was made to close Fort McClellan in 1996 as part of the Base Realignment and Closure (BRAC) process, the government made the commitment to move the museum to Fort Lee, VA.
-By this time the WAC branch had been eliminated (1978) and women were integrated throughout the Army.
-The new Museum’s mission was expanded to cover all Army Women.
-Fort Lee was a particularly appropriate choice for the Museum as it was the center for Army logistics and combat service support training.
-Fort Lee was also the first home of the WAC Training Center following the 1948 integration of the military women’s elements* into the regular military forces.
+When the decision was made to close Fort McClellan in 1996 as part of the Base Realignment and Closure (BRAC) process, the government committed to moving the museum to Fort Lee, VA.
+By this time, the WACs branch had been disbanded (1978), and women were integrated throughout the Army.
+The new museum’s mission was expanded to cover all Army Women.
+Fort Lee was a particularly appropriate choice for the museum as it was the center for Army logistics and combat service support training.
+Fort Lee was also the first home of the WAC Training Center following the 1948 integration of the military women’s elements* into the regular army forces.
 To reflect the new mission, the WAC Foundation changed its name in 2000 to the U.S. Army Women’s Museum Foundation.
 The new U.S. Army Women’s Museum was dedicated on May 11, 2001.
 To complement the museum programs, the Foundation sponsored a unique research project conducted by George Mason University on the socio-economic impact the Army has had on the lives of the women who have served.
 As part of its key goals, the Foundation continued to support the expansion of the museum both physically and virtually to record and preserve the story of Army Women.
 In November 2018, the museum underwent a renovation of its galleries and exhibit halls.

-The U.S. Army Women’s Foundation is the genesis of the old and the new, tradition and modernization, but what stays the same is the clarity of vision and mission of the organization.
-The next decade will offer a widening view of the Woman Army Soldier, and along with that, the long history of women who have served and the values they share.
+The U.S. Army Women’s Foundation is the genesis of the old and the new, tradition and modernization, yet what stays the same is the clarity of vision and mission of the organization.
+No doubt, the next fifty years will offer a widening view of the Army Soldier, and along with that, the continuation of the extraordinary history of women who have served and the values they share.